Track-On2: Enhancing Online Point Tracking with Memory: Methodology

 As point appearances evolve over time, similarity between the initial query and its true matches decays (\figref{fig:feature_drift}), a phenomenon known as feature drift.
 Relying solely on the initial query embedding thus yields increasingly inaccurate predictions.
 We address this with an explicit memory that preserves per-query history, stabilizing predictions and maintaining track continuity over long videos.
 Concretely, after extracting frame-level features and initializing query points, we decode the queries using the current frame features $\bh_t$ and the memory $\bM_{t-1}$ propagated from the previous time step.

 \boldparagraph{Memory} The memory maintains a per-query history of visual embeddings for all $N$ queries.
 Each query has a slot that holds up to $L$ entries.
 As time advances, updates follow a FIFO policy: when full, the oldest embedding is evicted to accommodate the newest.
 This yields a bounded, adaptive temporal context whose size does not grow with video length.
+This design provides a causal, bounded temporal context that favors recent observations, reducing error accumulation and improving robustness to abrupt changes such as long occlusions or fast motion, while avoiding the state overfitting and limited spatial flexibility commonly associated with recurrent memory~\cite{Chen202ARXIV}.

 \boldparagraph{Decoder} We use a standard Transformer decoder with minor adjustments, applied in three sequential attention stages: (i) feature attention, (ii) query self-attention, and (iii) memory attention.
 Each stage comprises a Multi-Head Attention~(MHA) layer followed by a Feed-Forward Network~(FFN), as shown in \figref{fig:query_decoder}.